-unlikely or unable to obtain or retain employment that leads to economic selfsufficiency or wages comparable to or higher than wages from previous employment through career services; and • in need of training services to obtain or retain employment leading to economic self-sufficiency or wages comparable to or higher than wages from previous employment.
+unlikely or unable to obtain or retain employment that leads to economic self-sufficiency or wages comparable to or higher than wages from previous employment through career services; and in need of training services to obtain or retain employment leading to economic self-sufficiency or wages comparable to or higher than wages from previous employment.

 WIOA allows the State, as well as the Local Boards, to adopt, calculate, or commission for approval an economic self-sufficiency standard that specifies the income needs of families, by family size, the number and ages of children in the family, and sub-state geographical considerations.
 Until such economic self-sufficiency standard(s) are determined, the Upper Savannah Area will continue to use the "self-sufficiency" criteria adopted under WIA - self-sufficiency means employment that pays at least 100% of the LLSIL based on family size and income.
 Upper Savannah has defined self-sufficiency for dislocated workers as having a job which pays more than 80% of dislocation wage.
 If a person finds a part-time job, weekly earnings will be considered rather than hourly earnings.
-These guidelines should be used in determining the need for training services.
+The Lower Living Standard Income Levels (LLSIL) guidelines should be used in determining the need for training services.

 Needs-Related Payments.
 For adult and dislocated worker participants, WIOA allows financial assistance for the purpose of enabling individuals to participate in training.
-Upper Savannah's Supportive Services Policy (Upper Savannah WDA Instruction Number PY 16-03) includes the criteria for Upper Savannah's Needs-Related Payments Policy for WIOA adult clients who are economically disadvantaged at the time of enrollment, who are unemployed and who are not receiving UI benefits.
+Upper Savannah's Supportive Services Policy (Upper Savannah WDA Instruction Number PY 17-11) includes the criteria for Upper Savannah's Needs-Related Payments Policy for WIOA adult and youth clients who are economically disadvantaged at the time of enrollment, who are unemployed and who are not receiving UI benefits or trade readjustment allowances under TAA.
+In addition, dislocated worker participants must be enrolled in training under WIOA by the end of the 13th week after the most recent layoff that resulted in a determination of the worker's eligibility as a dislocated worker, or, if later, by the end of the 8th week after the worker is informed that a short-term layoff will exceed 6 months.
+For those dislocated worker participants who did not qualify for unemployment compensation or trade readjustment assistance under TAA, the enrollment in training deadlines do not apply.